Quantum yield efficiency of photosynthesis

 Temperature dependent \(\phi_0\)

-The default approach (method_kphio='temperature') applies a temperature dependent
+The default approach (method_kphio='temperature',

-estimate of \(\phi_0\), following Bernacchi et al. (2003) for C3 plants and
+dependent estimate of \(\phi_0\), following Bernacchi et al. (2003) for C3 plants and

 Cai and Prentice (2020) for C4 plants.